nathan-e-berger/NG-pixly-project/pseudo.md

 (Login/authentication isn’t required; any web user can do everything)

+Completed:
+  #installed aws on both ends,
+  #can upload image to aws from CLI

+To start:

+  #need info on:
+    -libraries for image editing
+    -common practice for where photo is edited
+       -image tweaked on front-end? or are changes only logged -does the backend need a db to access image from user search?  exif data and link to s3 bucket -further study: save different versions of same image

+  #flask server
+    -able to receive jpg files from front end (external lib?)
+    -

+  #simple front-end
+    -able to upload file from computer

 Users can view photos stored in the system

 Users can add a JPG photo using an upload form and picking a file on their computer (you’ll need to learn how to allow image uploads!)